 ---|---|---|---|

 As expected, most of the courses with high acceptance rates are more niche subjects with lower applications and acceptances – only Modern & Medieval Languages had over 100 offers and acceptances.
-It’s worth noting that, this year, no course accepted more than half of the applicants despite some having a 50%+ offer rate.
+MML was also the least competitive course of 2023, but its offer rate increased by over 7% since then.
+In general, the top five courses have become less competitive in general, with only one course having an offer rate of over 60% in 2023.

 This information is incredibly useful for those planning on applying to any of these subjects, but let’s look at a few more general data points to see what we can learn about how Cambridge tackles their admissions process.